IRS 501(C)(3) Special Language and Requirements

-How do I get nonprofit tax exempt status from the IRS?
+How do I get federal 501c3 tax-exempt status from the IRS?

 Once your nonprofit is formed with the Secretary of State, the first IRS requirement is to get your corporation an Employer Identification Number (EIN).
 You can apply for an EIN online at the IRS site, or call toll-free: (800) 829-4933.
 After a few minutes on hold, it is easy and free.